Skip to Main Content

 oral health dental health, caries

-In health/medical research, and particularly in the process of Evidence-Based Practice, it can be useful to express your research topic as a clinical question.
+In health & medical research it can be useful to express your research topic as a clinical question.
 That way you can focus clearly on exactly what you need to know and work out the concepts you need to search for.

 The clinical question should be: